XinyuKang22/BusDriverGossip/README.md

 ==================

 * TypeScript, with all [strictness](https://www.typescriptlang.org/tsconfig#strict) compiler options enabled
-* ESLint, with an opinionated set of plugins and rules pre-configured for safety
+* ESLint, with an opinionated set of plugins and rules pre-configured for safety courtesy of https://github.com/agiledigital-labs/eslint-config-agile-digital
 * Prettier
 * [type-coverage](https://github.com/plantain-00/type-coverage), in [strict mode](https://github.com/plantain-00/type-coverage#strict-mode) with 100% type coverage enforced (do try to keep this as high as you can)
 * Jest, with 100% test coverage enforced (do try to keep this as high as you can)